A Plus (website)

 A Plus is a digital media company based in New York City.
 The company produces original written, social, and video content, with a focus on positive journalism.
-The company states that it "strive[s] to deliver positive journalism to readers, with the intention of making a meaningful difference in the world by highlighting our common humanity, promoting personal growth, and inspiring social change."

 A Plus was co-founded by Ashton Kutcher, Evan Beard, and Kendall Dabaghi and officially launched on January 27, 2015.
 The company's editorial team includes journalists from the Huffington Post, Business Insider, and New York Daily News.

 The site has approximately 50 million unique monthly visitors with an average of 100 million page views per month.
 According to Quantcast in November 2014, A Plus was a top 50 website and a top 11 mobile site in the United States.

 History

 A Plus started as a "product discovery service" in late 2013.
 It was started by Ashton Kutcher (chairman of the board) and Evan Beard (CEO), who had met at Y Combinator, and by Kendall Dabaghi (president), who had met Beard at Duke University.
 The firm unofficially began in its current incarnation as a digital media organization in April 2014 in Los Angeles.
 In summer of 2014 it moved to New York.

 The site officially launched in January 2015.

 A Plus (aplus.com) is unrelated to A.plus, which was a desktop Twitter app built by UberMedia for Kutcher in 2011.
 Kutcher had stopped work on the app before teaming with Beard and Dabaghi to build A Plus.

 In September 2016 it was announced that Chicken Soup for the Soul had acquired a majority of A Plus.